nallen05/shieldwall/README.md

 ### SHIELD ((describe &key expect-error-p setup skip test) expect try)

 Runs a unit test, comparing the test form TRY vs the expected value EXPECT
-- by default: values are compared ith EQL.
-Signalled error conditions compared with SUBTYPEP.
-- DESCRIBE is a string printed in the test report if the test fails.
-It's also used by WITH-SHIELD-CONFIG's pattern-matching :FILTER feature
+- DESCRIBE is a string describing the test
+  - it is printed in the test report if the test fails
+  - it's also sometimes used by pattern matching, such as WITH-SHIELD-CONFIG :FILTER, to find test cases
+- if TEST is not provided, then SHIELD defaults to the following behavior:
+  1. values are compared with `*SHIELDWALL-TEST*` (which defaults to CL:EQUAL)
+  2. if EXPECT-ERROR-P is non-null, errors are compared with SUBTYPEP

 In the primary syntax, DESCRIBE should be a string literal